 Technically, you don’t have to take the RMD until the April after you turn 72 (or April 2020 if you turned 70.5 in 2019).
 The year in which April 1 is your RMD deadline is designated as your “starting year.”
 After the starting year, the deadline shifts to December 31.
 So your second year and thereafter, you must take your RMD by December 31.

 If you wait until April 1 of your starting year to take your RMD, you will have to take two year’s worth of RMDs the same year.
 You should avoid this, as it will increase your income for that year, likely putting you in a higher tax bracket.
 If you fail to take any RMD or you don’t take a large enough RMD, as required by the IRS, you may have to pay a 50% penalty on the money you should have withdrawn.

 Find these rules confusing?
 A financial advisor can help.

 Should you make a 401(k) withdrawal before you reach age 59.5, the IRS will consider it an early distribution and impose a 10% tax penalty on it.
 In addition, because you haven’t yet paid any taxes on the money, you will owe income taxes.

-The IRS allows for penalty-free early distributions called hardship withdrawals.
-To qualify for a penalty-free hardship distribution you’ll need to demonstrate what the IRS calls an “immediate and heavy need.”
-On top of this, you must prove that the funds in your 401(k) are necessary to satisfy that need.
+That said, the IRS allows for penalty-free hardship withdrawals.
+To qualify for one, you’ll need to demonstrate what the IRS calls an “immediate and heavy need.”
+On top of this, you must prove that there are no other assets that could satisfy that need, such as a vacation home.
 Examples of hardship that can earn you an exemption from the 10% withdrawal penalty include: